 First things first, download and install Filezilla (you can use another FTP client, but in this tutorial I will be using Filezilla).

-Note: If you cannot login, contact your host!
-They will have all the information you’ll need to do so properly!
+Note: If you cannot login, search your host’s knowledge base!
+They should have all the information you’ll need.

 Now that you’re logged in, you’ll be presented with a list of folders and files on the right side of the screen.
 You’ll want to find the folder named public_html.
 Double click on it.
 This is your main directory where your website resides.
 You can upload folders/files directly to this folder, but if you’re using WordPress, odds are you’re better off uploading to other folders.
 I’m not going to go into specifics because it really depends on what you’re uploading and your preferences.